ocowala/USACO/README.md

 # USACO
-files and solutions for USACO
+The files in archives are my solutions for past problems and the sol.cpp is a template file.
-the files are in master for some reason, trying to make main master or smth like that
+Enjoy :)